-The Buddhist temple at Borobudur is an amazing example of Cosmic Architecture, where an ancient Mandala diagram evolves into a three-dimensional work of architecture.
-The journey to the Buddhist stupa at the top begins at the foot of the stepped pyramid and takes you on a magical ride through countless Buddha statues in deep mediation overlooking the scenic landscape.
+The Buddhist Architecture of Borobudur displays how an ancient Mandala diagram can evolve into a three-dimensional work of architecture.
+In order to experience this transformation, your journey begins at the foot of the stepped pyramid.
+Along the way to the top, you encounter countless Buddha statues in deep mediation overlooking the scenic landscape.

 The Mandala Diagram

-A Mandala is a diagram that represents the cosmos metaphysically and symbolically.
+A Mandala is a diagram that represents the cosmos.
 It represents the infinite universe and our place in it.
-It represents wholeness and provides an organizing structure for life itself.
-In various spiritual traditions, the mandala is used to focus one’s attention as a spiritual guidance tool.
+It provides an organizing structure for life itself.
+In various spiritual traditions, the mandala is used as a spiritual tool to focus one’s attention.
 It can also delineate a sacred space.
-In the Eastern religions of Hinduism, Buddhism and Jainism, it is a map that connects the mind, body and spirit and leads to enlightenment.
+In the Eastern religions of Hinduism, Buddhism and Jainism, a Mandala is a map that connects the mind, body and spirit and leads to enlightenment.